jobitjoseph/CH55XDuino/README.md

-# Ch55xduino: Small Devices Arduino for ch55x devices
+# Ch55xduino: Arduino Support for ch55x devices

 **Getting started on the Ch55x the easy way.
 Forked from Sduino project, also based on ch554_sdcc project**